koudyk/koudyk.github.io/src/content/posts/2025-12-07_analyze-data-format_neurobagel/index.md

 Needless to say, I have had to resist researching it too much because I could probably do that for a year and not understand everything.

 It all started because I wanted to analyze the data formats used by Neurobagel for this assignment: TSV, JSON, and JSON-LD.
-I focused on the latter because that's the format that is actually used to 'catalogue' the human neuroimaging data in the backend of Neurobagel.
+I focused on the latter because that's the format that is actually used to 'catalogue' the human neuroimaging data in the back-end of Neurobagel.
 Essentially, someone uploading their data to Neurobagel goes through these steps:

 1. Data-inputter uploads participant-level phenotypic (non-imaging) data in a **TSV**
-2. Data-inputter uploads imaging meta-data in a **JSON**
+2. Data-inputter uploads imaging metadata in a **JSON**
-3. Data-inputter use the **Neurobagel Annotation Tool** (a Graphical User Interface; GUI) to annotate the phenotypic data by matching the terms used to terms from controlled vocabularies (e.g., [diagnoses in SNOMED-CT](../2025-12-05_analyze-controlled-vocabulary_snowmed-ct/index.md))
+3. Data-inputter uses the **Neurobagel Annotation Tool** (a Graphical User Interface; GUI) to annotate the phenotypic data by matching the terms used to terms from controlled vocabularies (e.g., [diagnoses in SNOMED-CT](../2025-12-05_analyze-controlled-vocabulary_snowmed-ct/index.md))
-4. Neurobagel in takes all this data and creates a **JSON-LD** file that populates the graph that is the database in its backend.
+4. Neurobagel intakes all this data and creates a **JSON-LD** file that populates the graph that is the database in its back-end.

 Note that I use 'data-inputter' instead of 'user' because there's also another group of 'users' of Neurobagel, the 'data-consumers'.